shinokada/svelte-heros/README.md

 # Svelte-heros

+New version, [Svelte-Heros-v2](https://github.com/shinokada/svelte-heros-v2) is out.

-Hero Icons for Svelte.
+Hero Icons v1 for Svelte.
 You can select outline and solid icons using the variation props.
 Svlete-Heros support major CSS framework.
 You can add additional CSS using the `class` props.

 <p align="center">
 <img width="450" src="https://raw.githubusercontent.com/shinokada/svelte-heros/main/static/images/heros1.webp" />